napisani/nvim-dadbod-bg/README.md

 # nvim-dadbod-beer-goggles (nvim-dadbod-bg)
-> Is it me, or is that DB looking pretty good?
+> is it me or is is that DB looking pretty good?

 ### Intro